BZIvanov/Learning-DesignPatterns-DataStructureAndAlgorithms-OOP/DomainDrivenDesign/layers.md

 - Domain layer - our models and services.

+  - domain services - implement the domain logic that doesn't belong to specific aggregate and most likely span over multiple entities

 - Infrastructure layer - our database, but not only.
 Also security, logging, inversion of control, caching, networking, repositories.